eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- verify that :slug params are safe (or if they need sanitization/parameterization)
+- fix posts slug redirecter, it always queries the posts model
+- Images are shown according to the first integer on their filename (filename.to_i)
+- Test images in production using name instead of a number.
+- Make AJAX request for active-post not fail
+- I should probably make the touch evt listeners always work and just constrain the menu height modifications on the menuToggle() func to clWidth<481
+- add stop propagation to scrollbutton;
+- Slide picker numbers after load fixed (no longer gives undefined when going from X tab to Y tab that contains a slider)
 - File manager done (includes unit & live integration tests)
 - añadir requisito login a file manager
 - Multiple files uploads added